arturovt/node-gyp-pets/README.md

 Node.js library that provides bindings for the CLHash C library (https://github.com/lemire/clhash).

+> ⚠️ The package compilation requirements are the same as the CLHash library requirements (see https://github.com/lemire/clhash#requirements).

 To install the package run the following command:

 ```sh